-The United States was the lifelong dream of William Francis Gibbs, a Harvard dropout one time lawyer, and self-taught naval architect who, despite his lack of formal training, made the cover of Time magazine as America’s premier maritime architect.
+In selecting Gibbs Franklin hired a Harvard dropout one time lawyer, and self-taught naval architect who, despite his lack of formal training, made the cover of Time magazine as America’s premier maritime architect.

 The United States is currently docked in Philadelphia.
 For an update on her status visit the SS United States Conservancy

 - The United States was the last of the Titanic style three class compartmentalized ships.
 904 first class, 524 Cabin, 554 Tourist = 1,982 – crew

 - From breakfast to late night buffet the galleys turned out 9,000 meals per day

 - Provisions for a round trip included 216 pounds of caviar,11,00 pounds of prime ribs of beef 15,000 lb. of poultry, 5,820 dozen eggs, a ton of cheese, 12,468 quarts of milk.

 - Lenght 990 feet, 110 feet longer than the Titanic.

 - Verified speed 38.32 knots (44mph).
 Unverified maximum speed 44 knots (51 mph) To this day she keeps her record as the fastest passenger liner.

 - Horsepower 241,000 – Height keel to the top of her smokestacks, 175 feet, the height of a twelve-story building – 53,300 gross weight tons